HypeCheck

 Absorption & Bioavailability

 Unknown — no pharmacokinetic data provided in the available studies.
-Animal data suggests D-amino acids can accumulate in tissues with repeated dosing.
+Animal data suggests tissue accumulation occurs with regular dosing.

 Red Flags to Watch For

-• Most positive results come from combination supplements (with zinc and CoQ10), making it impossible to isolate DAA's specific contribution
+• Most positive results come from studies using DAA combined with other ingredients (CoQ10, zinc), making it impossible to isolate DAA's contribution

-• Long-term safety data is lacking; one animal study noted dose-dependent tissue accumulation of D-amino acids
+• Long-term safety data is lacking; animal studies suggest D-amino acids accumulate in tissues with prolonged use

 Research Sources